"XTRX – A high-performance SDR in a mini PCIe form factor"

-LTE modems and GPS receivers are commodity parts easily bought in any electronic components store and added to your project.
-On the other hand, everyone designing an SDR-based product had to spend precious time and money on a custom design — until XTRX.
+While LTE modems and GPS receivers are commodity parts easily bought from your favorite electronic components store and added to your project, in order to embed an SDR you would have to spend precious time and money on a custom design — until now.
+With XTRX, you can easily embed an SDR and stay focused on what your customers really need.

 XTRX isn’t for everyone.
 We expect most people interested in XTRX to already have some experience with SDRs.
 If you’ve never used an SDR before, XTRX might be a bit overwhelming for you.
 XTRX might be right for you if you have: